diamantmh/exposure-android/README.md

 		- Search for latitude/longitude "10,10", or "50,50" and zoom out 11-13 times.
 		- Set categories to "All" and click "Apply Filter"
 		- Click pin and then pin's info window to load location/photo info.
-- Loading the pictures and locations may take a minute to load, be patient (will be sped up for Release candidate)
+- Loading the pictures and locations may take up to 30s to load, be patient.

 ### Design Patterns